konstantinullrich/fiat-pipe/README.md

 # Fiat Pipe
 A REST-API to load Fiat pricing from CoinGecko anonymously.

-This Project is build for the Oxen Wallet so also optimized for that.
+This Project is built for the Oxen Wallet.

 ## Get started